-- · minimise handling of the electrode - do not bend the electrode as the stiffening element inside is malleable and will deform - leave the protective tube on the electrode until just before insertion.
+- minimise handling of the electrode - do not bend the electrode as it is malleable and will deform - leave the sheath on the electrode until just after insertion.

 9. Positioning and securing the implant

 Place the receiver/stimulator skin side up in the bone recess, with the implant coil in the subperiosteal/pericranial pocket between the tie-down holes.